WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 > Documentation has been shared early to surface what’s being worked on and invite feedback from those experimenting with the APIs.
 You can provide feedback in the weekly #core-editor chats where the latest progress of this effort will be shared and discussed, or async via Github issues.

+**Note:** In order to use these features, make sure to enable the "Full Site Editing" flag from the **Experiments** page of the Gutenberg plugin.

 ## What is a block-based theme?

 A block-based theme is a WordPress theme with templates entirely composed of blocks so that in addition to the post content of the different post types (pages, posts, ...), the block editor can also be used to edit all areas of the site: headers, footers, sidebars, etc.